creanero/beamModelTester/DreamBeam_Source_data_description.md

 ![n-frequency Lightcurve](images/DB_SOURCE_Fig7.png)

-Figure 7: Sample of Plot output for lightcurve for multiple frequency in pointing mode (*query to raise: Should HBA and LBA output in this mode be identical?*) Time is plotted on the x-axis, frequency on the y-axis, p- and q-channel values are plotted on the z-axis (colour).
+Figure 7: Sample of Plot output for lightcurve for multiple frequency in pointing mode.
+Time is plotted on the x-axis, frequency on the y-axis, p- and q-channel values are plotted on the z-axis (colour).

 1. FoV Mode